funnybrum/sharp_eye_V2/README.md

 HTTPS is also supported.
 If required - provide a certificate and key file in PEM format.
 Put them in `./resources/key.pem` and `./resources/cert.pem`.
 Update the config - ssl_cert, ssl_key, ss_pass.

-Additional password for accessing the Admin UI should be provided.
+An additional password for accessing the Admin UI should be provided.

 An array of cameras is also provided.
 This tells the UI which are the cameras and how to start the motion detection processes for them.